gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

     ![](resources/iot-central-certificate-verified.png)

-After you complete these steps, any device that is claimed into your Azure Sphere tenant will automatically be accessible to your Azure IoT Central application.
+After you complete these steps, any device that is claimed into your Azure Sphere tenant will automatically be enrolled into your Azure IoT Central application when it first connects.

 ---

-## Step 3: Azure IoT Central Application Endpoint for Whitelisting
+## Step 3: Whitelist the Azure IoT Central Application Endpoint

 Remember, applications on Azure Sphere are locked down by default, including hardware and network endpoints.